 For rules related to work during a weather emergency, see University Policy 4.07.

 Telework is defined as any work arrangement that allows employees to work outside of their primary worksite at an alternate location, on a regular basis, at least one day a week, pursuant to an approved Telework Agreement.

 Approval of telework arrangements will be made on a case-by-case basis.
-The nature of the work performed as well as the employee’s past work performance must be assessed by the supervisor to determine telework feasibility before entering into a Telework Agreement.
+The nature of the work performed, the employee’s past work performance, as well as the telework location must be taken into consideration by the supervisor to determine telework feasibility before entering into a Telework Agreement.
 Telework is not an entitlement nor is it a university-wide benefit.
 A telework arrangement does not change the terms and conditions of employment with the university.

 Occasional, non-regularly occurring out-of-office work arrangements may be allowed on a case-by-case basis if approved by an employee's director or department head.
 A formal Telework Agreement is not required for these occasional telework arrangements and a director or department head's approval on one occasion does not imply that future requests of a similar nature will be approved.

-Telework arrangements may not be considered for non-faculty until the incumbent has completed at least six months of service in the position intended to be covered by the Telework Agreement.
+Typically telework arrangements may not be considered for non-faculty until the incumbent has completed at least six months of service in the position intended to be covered by the Telework Agreement, unless otherwise approved by a division head.
 In some cases, the university may establish new or open positions in which telework is an expected condition of employment.
 For those designated telework positions, the job announcement will describe the telework requirement and include a statement that the ability to work effectively and efficiently from an alternate worksite is a qualification of the position.